thedrumz/react-test-architectrure/README.md

 ## What can you find here

 I'm trying to apply some practices from clean architectures and patterns commonly used in back-end projects, but not often in front-end.
 The main goal is to decouple layers to make an easy testeable and scalable architecture, using services, repositories, mocks, test factories (or Object Mothers), etc...
+To make it more realistic I added i18n and Redux store.
+It made me think about how to deal with this on my tests from the user perspective (using Testing Library approach)
+I also added some basic styles using SASS, focusing on a good SASS architecture

 ## How to run

 The application is based on CRA template, so, you can run it very easily cloning the repo and executing `yarn` to install dependencies and `yarn start` to run it
+You can run tests using `yarn test`

 ### Contribute